Manage summary index gaps

 - A summary index initially only contains events from the point that you start data collection: Don't lose sight of the fact that summary indexes won't have data from before the summary index collection start date--unless you arrange to put it in there yourself with the backfill script.

 - Splunk deployment outages: If your Splunk deployment goes down for a significant amount of time, there's a good chance you'll get gaps in your summary index data, depending on when the searches that populate the index are scheduled to run.

-- Searches that run longer than their scheduled intervals: If the search you're using to populate the scheduled search runs longer than the interval that you've scheduled it to run on, then you're likely to end up with gaps because Splunk software won't run a scheduled search again when a preceding search is still running.
+- Searches that run longer than their scheduled intervals: If the search you're using to populate the summary index runs longer than the interval that you've scheduled it to run on, then you're likely to end up with gaps because Splunk software won't run a scheduled search again when a preceding search is still running.
 For example, if you were to schedule the index-populating search to run every five minutes, you'll have a gap in the index data collection if the search ever takes more than five minutes to run.

 Note: For general information about creating and maintaining summary indexes, see "Use summary indexing for increased reporting efficiency" in the Knowledge Manager manual.

 Use the backfill script to add other data or fill summary index gaps